jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 The basic rate of income tax on each dollar of taxable income derived by the Crown through the VCF is the rate applying to companies set out in clause 2.

 ### 13 Schedular taxable income: accident compensation payments for period of more than 1 year
-The basic rate of income tax for a person on each dollar of the person’s schedular taxable income that is income from a payment to which section RD 20B (Payments of accident compensation for periods of more than 1 year) applies is the tax rate given by section RD 20B(3) for the payment and the tax year in which the person derives the payment.
+The basic rate of income tax for a person on each dollar of the person’s schedular taxable income that is income from a payment to which section RD 20B (Treatment of certain support payments made for period of more than 1 year) applies is the tax rate given by section RD 20B(3) for the payment and the tax year in which the person derives the payment.

 ### 14 Schedular taxable income: recalculated main benefit payments
 The basic rate of income tax for a person on each dollar of the person’s schedular taxable income that is income from a payment to which section RD 20C (Payments of recalculated main benefit) applies is the rate of income tax given by section RD 20C(3) for the payment and the tax year in which the person derives the payment.

+### 15 Schedular taxable income: beneficiary income of minors
+The basic rate of income tax for a person on each dollar of the person’s schedular taxable income that is income from a trust to which section HC 35 (Beneficiary income of minors) applies is 0.39.

+### 16 Schedular taxable income: beneficiary income of certain close companies
+The basic rate of income tax for a person on each dollar of the person’s schedular taxable income that is income from a trust to which section HC 38 (Beneficiary income of certain close companies) applies is 0.39.

 | Row | Range of dollar in pay | Tax rate |
 | --- | --- | --- |